dragoncoder047/aelith/roadmap&ideas.md

         3. try item intersecting with (like door)
     * need for a way to be fallback and invoke the hook and stop if the hook exists else continue
         * something like Lisp's `(multiple-value-bind)` or similar on the startHook command
-* add kiwi's depth component for entities that are set back in depth, but modified to allow it to turn off with the setting
-    * use this for background
-    * add a config value for the amount of depth
 * implement nav mesh generation from world tiles
     * allow entities to navigate and move silently in the background when unloaded and then come to current room and be loaded
 * NEED TO GET HOOK/RENDER/ANIM INHERITANCE WORKING